toml v0.9

 I recently got the chance to redo the error handling in two different crates I

-, I decided to write the error types by
+help maintain.
+For liquid, I decided to write the error types by

-hand rather than use something like error-chain
+hand rather than use something like error-chain.
+In the case

-, I decided to finally give failure
+of assert_cli, I decided to finally give failure a

 try.